The Cycle of Life™ Story

 René graduated with a B.Com degree and worked at Standard Bank for 17 years before pursuing her passion for philanthropy, where she raised funds for abandoned children and rhino projects.
 René uses her strong financial and negotiating skills to oversee travel itineraries for The Cycle of Life™ Travel.

-Karen Quinlan
+Karen Clohessy

 Director - Legal

 Karen is a lawyer who started her own legal services business after working for various legal and financial groups.
 Karen uses her legal skills to provide pro bono services for wildlife and the African bush, while also serving as an independent trustee on several corporate trusts and employee benefit funds.
-Karen plays an active role in policy drafting, contract management, governance and compliance matters as well as corporate secretarial services for The Cycle of Life Charity
+Karen plays an active role in policy drafting, contract management, governance and compliance matters as well as corporate secretarial services for The Cycle of Life Charity.

 Our Success Stories